 Role of the CaMKII 3' UTR in establishing the synaptic proteome

 How subcellular compartments build unique proteomes is unknown.
 Using reporter transgenes, we have identified multiple cis elements in the 3'UTR of the the CaMKII gene that allow specific axonal accumulation of the CaMKII protein in adult mushroom body.
-These elements facilitate local translation by recruiting RNA-binding proteins which allow concentration of CaMKII in the synaptic region.
+Using CRISPR to delete these elements, we find they facilitate local translation by recruiting RNA-binding proteins which allow concentration of CaMKII in the synaptic region.

 Regulation of subunit exchange and holoenzyme stability